 In 1932, the organisers of the National Hunger March attempted to deliver to Parliament a petition of one million signatures in protest against legislation that had plunged thousands into extreme poverty.
-100,000 people gathered in Hyde Park to meet the marchers, among them Liberty’s founder Ronald Kidd.
+100,000 people gathered in Hyde Park to meet the marchers, among them Liberty’s co-founder Ronald Kidd.

 The petition was blocked from reaching Parliament, and thousands of police were mobilised against the protest.
 Serious violence erupted in the park, and spread throughout central London, leaving many seriously injured.
 In Trafalgar Square, Kidd witnessed police agent provocateurs disguised as workers attempting to incite violence among the peaceful protestors.